SorerBOT/cunit.h/README.md

 ## How does it work?

 ### Test Registration
-In my experience (which is not vast) the predominant majority of unit-tests are quite simple, they revolve around numerical comparisons and assertions and only seldom do they ever crash.
+In my experience (which is not THAT vast) the predominant majority of unit-tests are quite simple, they revolve around numerical comparisons and assertions and only seldom do they ever crash.
 For this reason I believe that one of the most distinct features of a testing-library, instead of just writing a main function which goes over standard tests, is having the ability to register tests neatly.
 In this project, I used the `__attribute(constructor)__` feature, available in modern compilers, which, coupled with some pre-processing _magic_, enabled me to create the following API for registering a test:
 ```c
 CUNIT_TEST(compare_numbers)
 {